Categories

 The "none of the above" option on Nevada ballots was declared unconstitutional in a recent decision by the Nevada District Court Judge Robert C. Jones.
 Judge Jones said that because the votes are not counted in the final tallies to determine winners the option is illegitimate.[4]

-The Republican National Committee was pleased with the outcome, saying "We're glad we were successful in our efforts to bring clarity to the Nevada presidential election ballot."[4]
+The Republican National Committee said of the outcome, "We're glad we were successful in our efforts to bring clarity to the Nevada presidential election ballot."[4]

 The Nevada Secretary of State said he would pursue "an immediate and expedited appeal to protect the long-standing public interest of the 'none of these candidates' option."[4]